You are here

 To be included in Other Support, an in-kind (i.e., non-monetary) resource must meet all the following criteria:

-- The resource is not publicly/widely available, and
+- The resource is uniquely available to the researcher, and

 - The resource has been provided by a non-UM entity (either domestic or foreign) within the past three years, and